 - Pyridoxine (B6): Pyridoxine assists in the balancing of sodium and potassium in the body, as well as in promoting red blood cell production.
 It is linked to cardiovascular health by decreasing the formation of homocysteine, an amino acid linked to heart disease.
 It is easily destroyed by modern processing methods.
-Symptoms of deficiencies include weakness, peripheral nerve pain, dizziness, depression and irritibility.
-Sources include all foods, but potatoes, chestnuts, turkey and turkey giblets, yellow fin tuna, chicken, pork, eggs, fish, meats peas, spinach, bananas, walnuts, sunflower seeds, salmon and avocadoes have higher amounts.
+Symptoms of deficiencies include weakness, peripheral nerve pain, dizziness, depression, and irritability.
+Sources include all foods, but potatoes, chestnuts, turkey and turkey giblets, yellowfin tuna, chicken, pork, eggs, fish, meats peas, spinach, bananas, walnuts, sunflower seeds, salmon and avocadoes have higher amounts.

 - Vitamin B12: B12 plays a key role in the normal functioning of the brain and nervous system, and the formation of healthy blood components.
-It is involved in cellular metabolism, and is a co-factor in DNA synthesis and regulation, fatty acid synthesis and energy production.
-Sources include most foods, with higher levels in liver, kidney and heart organ meat, clams, oysters, crab, salmon, sardines, and egg yolks.
-Other sources include chicken, pork, fish, camembert and limburger cheeses.
+It is involved in cellular metabolism and is a co-factor in DNA synthesis and regulation, fatty acid synthesis and energy production.
+Sources include most foods, with higher levels in the liver, kidney, and heart organ meat, clams, oysters, crab, salmon, sardines, and egg yolks.
+Other sources include chicken, pork, fish, camembert and Limburger cheeses.

 - Vitamin C: Vitamin C is a powerful antioxidant, and is required for the production of collagen.
-Collagen is the main building block of your cartilage, ligaments, tendons, bone and skin.
+Collagen is the main building block of your cartilage, ligaments, tendons, bone, and skin.
 Adequate levels of vitamin C are required for skin strength and elasticity, strong blood vessels and normal tissue development.
-Deficiencies result in a condition known as scurvy, which is characterized by dark purplish spots on skin, spongy gums and tooth loss.
-Other symptoms include bleeding from all mucous membranes, pallor, bleeding gums, sunken eyes, opening of healed scars; separation of knitted bone fractures, nosebleeds, non-stop diarrhea, and nail loss.
+Deficiencies result in a condition known as scurvy, which is characterized by dark purplish spots on the skin, spongy gums, and tooth loss.
+Other symptoms include bleeding from all mucous membranes, pallor, bleeding gums, sunken eyes, the opening of healed scars; separation of knitted bone fractures, nosebleeds, non-stop diarrhea, and nail loss.
 Untreated scurvy is invariably fatal.
 Vitamin C is easily destroyed by heat.
-Sources include berries, sweet peppers, broccoli, citrus fruit, melons, tomatoes, raw cabbage, spinach, turnip and other greens.
-Liver also has it.
+Sources include berries, sweet peppers, broccoli, citrus fruit, melons, tomatoes, raw cabbage, spinach, turnip, and other greens.
+The liver also has it.

 - Vitamin E: Vitamin E is actually a family of eight antioxidants: four tocopherols (alpha-, beta-, gamma-, and delta-) and four tocotrienols (alpha-, beta-, gamma-, and delta-).
 Alpha-tocopherol is the only form of vitamin E that is actively maintained in the human body; therefore, it is the form of vitamin E found in the largest quantities in blood and tissues.
 Because alpha-tocopherol is the form of vitamin E that appears to have the greatest nutritional significance, it is the only form that meets the latest Recommended Dietary Allowance (RDA) for vitamin E. Deficiencies of vitamin E can result in neurological symptoms, including impaired balance and coordination (ataxia), injury to the sensory nerves (peripheral neuropathy), muscle weakness (myopathy), and damage to the retina of the eye (pigmented retinopathy).
 Sources include wheat germ oil, sunflower oil, safflower oil, sunflower seeds, almonds, tomato paste and puree, peanuts, spinach, broccoli.